Distance and Displacement

 Time taken = 1 minute 40 seconds = 100 seconds

 Velocity= 200/100 = 2 m/sec

-Question 5: The speed and the velocity of a car is given as 5 m/sec, and the time taken in the whole journey is 5 minutes, what are the observations drawn from that information?
+Example 3: The speed and the velocity of a car are given as 5 m/sec, and the time taken in the whole journey is 5 minutes, what are the observations drawn from that information?